-Historical, mythical and living legends of Llangollen were celebrated in a unique art project as part of the town’s Fringe celebrations helmed by Glyndŵr University staff and students.
+Historical, mythical and living legends of Llangollen were celebrated in a unique art project as part of the town’s Fringe festival celebrations helmed by Glyndŵr University staff and students.

 However, as Chris added: “A lot of things still went ahead – just in a different way.
-For instance, there has always been a storytelling aspect and people got together and told stories at three High and Mighty Tall-Tales events online – they didn’t even have to climb Dinas Bran as they have in the past!
+For instance, there has always been a storytelling aspect and people got together and told stories at three High and Mighty Tall-Tales events online.
+They didn’t even have to climb Dinas Bran as they have in the past!

-“There was a comedy session produced by one of our local comedians, Silkie, who does a lot with the comedy club at the Town Hall and a fellow comedian called David Eagle.
+“There was a comedy session produced by one of our local comedians, Silkie, who does a lot with the comedy club at the Town Hall and also a fellow comedian called David Eagle.
 My daughter held a circus skills session.
 There was a band-for-the-day session, which brought together individuals who are not in groups and got them to play as part of a wider band.
 Again, this was all put together online.

 “Plus, of course, there was the Massive Heedz project.”